Macpickle/Fractal-Project/README.md

 To run on your local machine without needing to install all the dependencies, we created a executable to run on any `windows` machine.
 The link to this can be found [here](https://drive.google.com/file/d/1JbKIR2R9KPJMFcNO1Nf1kEV-g6R7Ce2M/view?usp=sharing).
 Simply download this, extract it, then run the main.exe executable.
 Then, access http://localhost:8000 in any browser.

 We also packaged it into a live website.
 You can access it [here](https://fractal-project.vercel.app/).
 Please note, this website may take a few minutes to startup, as the backend is a bit slow.

+A demo video was created to show all the functionallity if you wish to not downlaod anything, the link can be found [here](https://drive.google.com/file/d/1cfn6dSI-4A9kzxVDyLtxmcx_TGLzoLly/view?usp=drive_link).